bootdotdev/blog/content/misc/top-coding-languages-for-beginners.md

 ---
-title: "Top 4 Coding Languages To Learn For Beginners in 2021"
+title: "Top 4 Coding Languages To Learn For Beginners in 2022"
 author: Lane Wagner
 date: "2020-10-07"
 categories:
   - "misc"
+images:
+  - /img/paper-and-glasses-study.webp
 ---

 Coding languages, tools, and frameworks are in a constant state of flux, improvement, deprecation, and popularity swings.
 Let's take a look at the top 4 languages for new programmers to learn in 2021.